EnterpriseDB/edb-ansible/README.md

                 pg_wal: "/data/pg_wal"
                 yum_username: ""
                 yum_password: ""
-                standby_quorum_types: "ANY" # Quorum type can be ANY or FIRST
+                standby_quorum_type: "ANY" # Quorum type can be ANY or FIRST

       roles:
        - setup_repo